 ACCREDITATION: ACS is an approved secondary school under the auspices of the Bulgarian Ministry of Education, and all graduates receive Bulgarian diplomas, whether or not they have met ACS’s criteria for the American diploma.
 ACS is fully accredited with the Middle States Association of Colleges and Schools and the International Baccalaureate Organization.

 INTERNATIONAL BACCALAUREATE (IB) PROGRAM: At ACS, the IB program is available only to International Students.
-The Class of 2015 is the ninth ACS class to have its non-Bulgarian members graduating with either an International Baccalaureate (IB) diploma or subject specific certificates.
-In 2013 five seniors earned the full IB diploma with an average score of 33.
+The Class of 2016 is the tenth ACS class to have its non-Bulgarian members graduating with either an International Baccalaureate (IB) diploma or subject specific certificates.
+In 2015 six seniors earned the full IB diploma with an average score of 31.

 GRADES AND RANKING-RATING POLICIES:

 Very Good (80.5-91.4%)

 As a matter of policy, ACS does not rank or rate students.
 All academic courses receive grades of 2-6 according to the standards noted in the chart to the left.
 A 6.0 is the highest possible GPA.
 To convert GPA from the Bulgarian 6.0 system to the American 4.0 system, subtract two points from the Bulgarian system.
 For example, a 6.0 in the Bulgarian system is a 4.0 in the American system.
 All academic courses are taught at an honors level, and students are required to maintain a 4.50 average or above.
 Students who earn a semester GPA of 5.50-5.89 (U.S. 3.50-3.89) are placed on the Honor Roll.
 Students with a GPA of 5.90-6.00 (U.S. 3.9-4.0) are placed on the President’s List.
 In the event of a tie for highest GPA, the student with the most electives/credits is named Class Valedictorian at the end of the 12th grade year.